Spicy collard greens are served with lemon and brown rice. An easy complete side dish that pairs well with any protein!

-And, collard greens!
+Oh, and, collard greens!

 Of course they were the ugly yellow green, cooked all day kind, with a ham hock and lots of vinegar which I just assumed was the only way to make them.

-The trick to that is just removing the tough core and thinly slicing them.
-Smaller surface area, less time to cook.
+The trick to that is just removing the tough core and thinly slicing the leaves.

 If you want to punch me for getting all mathematical about collard greens, it’s fine.
 I probably would too.